austozi/selfhosted/README.md

 4. Protect the application with [Authelia](https://github.com/authelia/authelia) or basic HTTP authentication, if possible.
 5. Enable [Fail2ban](https://github.com/fail2ban/fail2ban) protection, if available (see below).

-## Enabling fail2ban
+## Enabling Fail2ban protection

-Applications with a fail2ban sub-directory can be protected by fail2ban.
-To enable fail2ban, perform the following steps, replacing `appname` with the name of the application directory.
+Applications with a fail2ban sub-directory can be protected against bruteforce login attempts using Fail2ban.
+To enable Fail2ban, perform the following steps, replacing `appname` with the name of the application directory.

 1. Copy `filter.d/appname.local` to `/path/to/swag/config/fail2ban/filter.d/appname.local`
 1. Append the content of `jail.d/appname.local` to `/path/to/swag/config/fail2ban/jail.local`.